Tree pests

 The emerald ash borer (EAB) is a highly destructive, non-native, wood-boring beetle that affects all species of ash (Fraxinus spp.) trees, ultimately killing them.
 The City has monitored its presence since 2002.
 Now established, EAB is expected to destroy all of Guelph’s untreated ash trees.

-If you have an ash tree on your property, please have it inspected by a certified arborist, and consider treating or removing the tree.
-Visit Ontario Trees for help identifying ash tree species.
+If you have an ash tree on your property, please have it inspected by a qualified tree care professional, and consider treating or removing the tree.

 Treating emerald ash borer